Marketing Plan and Strategy

 Also on YouTube

 Failure to have a strategic marketing plan in today’s business environment is tantamount to signing the death warrant for the future of your practice.
-“Do you really want to play dice with the future of your practice given the current Internet and social media stakes?”
+“Do you really want to play dice with the future of your cosmetic practice given the current Internet and social media stakes driven by Google?”
 For those clients who are not playing a game of chance, creating a strategic plan for their practice is an absolute must.
 By-the-way, not just any ole plan will do.
-It has to be a plan with a comprehensive perspective of consumers’ wants and needs and resources at hand. let’s continue exploring the factors associated with losing the future of your practice.
+It has to be a plan with a comprehensive perspective of cosmetic consumers’ wants and needs and resources at hand. let’s continue exploring the factors associated with losing the future of your practice.
 Coincidentally, our second factor for failure also has to do with planning.

 Missing “Rainy Day” Marketing Strategy Plan - Failure Factor Two